Strikes to ground Edinburgh Airport flights this Christmas

 Unite says: “Prestigious routes including United Airlines to New York and Emirates to Dubai along with Loganair’s domestic routes to the islands could be directly impacted.”

+“We successfully concluded negotiations with Unite at six other sites ahead of the annual review this summer, which has seen colleagues across the business receive a 4.5 per cent increase in pay – significantly above current levels of inflation.

+“We remain open to discussion and are committed to working with all parties to minimise the impact of any strike action over the festive period.”

-The Independent has asked North Air and all three airlines for a response.
-Loganair is likely to be largely unaffected, because pilots can load extra fuel at locations such as the Isle of Man, Stornoway, Orkney and Shetland.
+Of the three airlines mentioned by Unite, Loganair is likely to be largely unaffected.
+If contingency arrangements to provide fuel at Edinburgh do not succeed, pilots can load extra fuel at locations such as the Isle of Man, Stornoway, Orkney and Shetland.
+This is known as “tankering”.
 The link with Southampton, a distance of over 350 miles, could prove more difficult due to runway payload restrictions.

-United and Emirates would not be able to land within normal parameters with enough fuel for a return flight to New York or Dubai respectively.
+United and Emirates would not load extra fuel for a return journey to New York or Dubai respectively because it would make the aircraft to land within normal parameters .

 During previous events when fuel has not been available at an airport, long-haul carriers have flown short distances – such as London Heathrow to Stansted – to refuel.